microsoft/EntraExporter/README.md

-# Azure AD Exporter
+# Entra Exporter

-The Azure AD Exporter is a PowerShell module that allows you to export your Azure AD and Azure AD B2C configuration settings to local .json files.
+The Entra Exporter is a PowerShell module that allows you to export your Entra and Azure AD B2C configuration settings to local .json files.

 This module can be run as a nightly scheduled task or a DevOps component (Azure DevOps, GitHub, Jenkins) and the exported files can be version controlled in Git or SharePoint.